Swacynubs/VideoMover/README.md

 + Option to copy folders not just files
 + More video file support
 + UI for ease of use
-+ Option
 + More data about the file it is moving
-+ Option to over right if the file is already in the destination folder
++ Option to overwrite if the file is already in the destination folder

 #### Known Bugs
 + The program will not delete the original folder once it moves file